TheTaylorLee/docker-transcodeautomation/README.md

 # Docker-TranscodeAutomation
 An automated media transcoding solution.
 This solution is completely automated and retains statistics. **By using this container, you assume all risks.** Be careful and begin by testing with a copy of only a few files for transcoding.
+For a better understanding of this containers function and workflow see this [diagram](https://github.com/TheTaylorLee/docker-transcodeautomation/blob/master/examples/workflowdiagram/Docker-TranscodeAutomation.png).

 <div>
   <p align="Left">